ampel360/Robbbo-T/README.md

 # GAIA AIR: COAFI Master Table of Contents (AToC.md) - Index to Technical Mastery Manuals

+**(🚨 DISCLAIMER - GenAI Proposal Status 🚨)**
+**(Generated Structures and Contents require Official Authority Check for tool Compliance and Certification.)**

 **(Note:** This Master Table of Contents (AToC.md) serves as the central index for the entire **COAFI (Cosmic Omnidevelopable Aero Foresights Index)** technical documentation library, often referred to as the GAIA AIR "Mastery Manuals".
 It provides a fully enumerated, hierarchical structure linking to specific COAFI Data Modules (documents) identified by their unique Infocode and filename.
 Document Types (Info Codes) are indicated for each entry.
-The detailed technical content resides within the linked `.md` files.)*
+The detailed technical content resides within the linked `.md` files.
+This document also includes the **INFOCODE-INDEX** defining the purpose and structure of each document type.)*

 ---